natlas/natlas/natlas-agent/README.md

 To setup for development, you'll want to fork this repository and then clone it from your fork.
 See our [contributing guidelines](/CONTRIBUTING.md) for more information.

 Development makes use of docker through the `docker-compose.yml` file at the root of the repository.
 You can modify the desired environment variables and run `docker-compose up -d natlas-agent`.
-You can also run the complete stack by running ` docker-compose up -d `. **This method is only suggested for a development environment.**
+You can also run the complete stack by running ` docker-compose up -d `. **This method should ONLY be used for a development environment.**

 ## The Config